aselshall/ads/ai.md

 ### What we Provide
 - Project datasets and workflows, plus guidance on required Python packages
 - Frontend guidance for a browser-based UI
-- Manuscript mentorship with the goal of a **peer-reviewed publication** in an environmental management journal (beyond a capstone report)
+- Manuscript mentorship with the goal of a high quality **peer-reviewed publication** (beyond a capstone report)
 - Open-access publication fees covered
 - Travel support for 1 student (maybe 2) to present at an international conference (e.g., AGU Fall Meeting, San Francisco - One week).